David Kilcullen: Drone use

 Kilcullen argues that targeted killings with drone strikes in Afghanistan and Pakistan is a mistake. in 2009 he said: "These strikes are totally counter-productive.
-It is a strategic error to personalize the conflict in this way, it’ll strengthen the enemy and weaken our friends.
+It is a strategic error to personalise the conflict in this way, it’ll strengthen the enemy and weaken our friends.
 How can one expect the civilian population to support us if we kill their families and destroy their homes."